128technology/telegraf/plugins/inputs/t128_metrics/README.md

 # 128T Metrics Input Plugin

-The metrics input pluging collects metrics from a 128T instance.
+The metrics input plugin collects metrics from a 128T instance.

 ### Configuration